-- Clinical presentation of a typical uncomplicated duodenal ulcer. - Elective surgical treatment. - Clinical management of at least two typical patients - clinical models with benign and malignant diseases of the stomach and duodenum. - Demonstration of a resective or drainage operation with commentary (reconstruction: B-I, B-II, Vagotomy, GEA, Gastrostomy What the student should know: - Through clinical history-taking and examination, the student recognizes the clinical picture suggestive of gastro-duodenal disease.
+- Clinical presentation of a typical uncomplicated duodenal ulcer. - & Elective surgical treatment. - Clinical management of at least two typical patients - clinical models with benign and malignant diseases of the stomach and duodenum. - Demonstration of a resective or drainage operation with commentary (reconstruction: B-I, B-II, Vagotomy, GEA, Gastrostomy

+Through clinical history-taking and examination, the student recognizes the clinical picture suggestive of gastro-duodenal disease.